usmananwark/dailylearning/README.md

+### June 7 (day 12)
+Learnt about bitwise operstors, their precedence and associativity in Python

+### June 7 (day 12)
+Learnt about comparison operstors, their precedence and associativity in Python

 ### June 6 (day 11)
-Learnt about escape arithmetic and logical operstors, their precedence and associativity in Python
+Learnt about arithmetic and logical operstors, their precedence and associativity in Python

 ### June 5 (day 10)
 Learnt about escape characters, operstors, their precedence and associativity in Python